 To actually earn, you’re meant to buy the products yourself and then resell them.
-This allows you make up to 25% commission, if you can sell the items for their recommended retail price.
+This allows you to make up to 25% commission if you can sell the items for their recommended retail price.

 Progressing up the ranks in the company can increase your discount and the amount that you're earning.
 This can get as high as 50% commission (on the BV – not on the sales price).
 Even so, you have to get up the ranks first, which is no easy feat.

 Having to purchase first isn’t extremely unusual in the MLM field.
 Various companies do it, including clothing MLMs like LuLaRoe.
 But, the style isn’t ideal.
 It basically creates more risk.
 You have to spend money to get those items and then hope that you can sell them all.
 If not, you’re stuck with excess product and may even lose money.

 When that happens, there is pressure to discount your stock, simply to move it.
 Doing that decreases your profit margin.
 It could also make it more difficult to sell other items at full price.

 With enough planning, a purchase-first style can still work.
 If nothing else, it is powerful for customers.
 The style means that they can get their items immediately, rather than waiting for shipping.
 Even so, be aware of this extra complexity.

 My Daily Choice is an MLM, so the main way to make money is by your team.
 This means that you need to recruit others into the company and they then need to do the same.
 As always, a larger team means more success and there are various complexities along the way.